mnylc/cit-toolkit/pages/community.md

 | Resolution     | 600ppi           | 300ppi           |
 | File Type      | TIFF             | JPEG2000         |
 <br/>
-*Access files are created through an automated Photoshop action*
+*Access files are created through an automated Photoshop action.*
 <br/>

 Each participant’s folder also contains a separate image of the color target, labeled with the date of capture.